Ze-Yang/Lane-Detection-with-ERFNet/README.md

 # Code for 2020 China Hualu Cup Data Lake Algorithm Competition (Lane Detection Track)

 ## Introduction
-This repo contains the 2nd place solution for the Lane Detection Track of the 2020 China Hualu Cup Data Lake Algorithm Competition.
+This repo contains the **first** place solution by the Incredible@NTU team for the Lane Detection Track of the 2020 China Hualu Cup Data Lake Algorithm
+Competition.
 For more information about this task, we refer you to the official [website](https://dev.ehualu.com/dev/home/competition/competitionDetail?competitionId=1).
 In this competion, We adopt the [ERFNet](http://www.robesafe.uah.es/personal/eduardo.romera/pdfs/Romera17tits.pdf) as our base model for its lightweight and large receptive field, which are critical factors in this task.
 Furthermore, we perform data cleaning, sky removing and weighted crossentropy loss as the main techniques along with several other tricks to achieve the compelling performance (42.25 mIoU on Final testB) in a highly efficient manner.
 No model ensemble is used in our solution.
-Finally, our solution achieved the **second** runner up out of 576 teams in this competition.
+Finally, our solution won the champion out of 576 teams in this competition.
 An overview of our solution is available [here](https://pan.baidu.com/s/1UbcY6fa8h44aLljK-t8HOg) (passwd: shid).

 ## Contents